-India and Pakistan have been fighting for territorial control of Kashmir ever since the British partitioned India in 1947.
-Indeed, not since the Peloponnesian Wars has one nation, divided against itself, fought so many wars to so little avail.
+India and Pakistan have been fighting over Kashmir ever since the British partitioned India in 1947.
+In fact, not since the Peloponnesian Wars has one divided nation fought so many wars to so little effect.

-To be fair, each side would insist that it has only ever engaged in cross-border skirmishes to keep the other side in check.
-Nothing gives credence to this insistence quite like the Damoclean sword of Mutually Assured Destruction (MAD), which hangs over India and Pakistan as nuclear powers.
+To be fair, each side insists it has only ever engaged in defensive cross-border skirmishes.
+And nothing lends more credence to that claim than the Damoclean sword of Mutually Assured Destruction (MAD), which hangs perpetually over these two nuclear powers.

-This explains why, despite blaming Pakistan for orchestrating the 9/11-style attacks in Mumbai, India retaliated only with rhetorical fusillades.
-Here in part is how I commented back then in “Terror in Mumbai,” December 8, 2008:
+This helps explain why, even after blaming Pakistan for orchestrating the 9/11-style attacks in Mumbai, India responded with little more than rhetorical fusillades.
+Here’s how iPINIONS framed it at the time in “Terror in Mumbai,” December 8, 2008:

-Despite India’s incendiary accusations and Pakistan’s determined denials, I am confident that this tragedy will not trigger open warfare between these two countries.
-India and Pakistan will continue to endure a Damoclean coexistence for the same reason the United States and Russia do: No matter how heated the political rhetoric or how deadly the military skirmish, the possession of nuclear weapons deters them from escalating any confrontation to the point of triggering their Mutually Assured Destruction (MAD).
+Despite India’s incendiary accusations and Pakistan’s emphatic denials, I was confident even then that this tragedy would not trigger open warfare.
+India and Pakistan will continue their Damoclean coexistence for the same reason the United States and Russia do: No matter how heated the rhetoric or how deadly the skirmish, the threat of nuclear weapons deters them from escalating to the point of Mutually Assured Destruction (MAD).

-Accordingly, India can be forgiven for expecting Pakistan to deliver nothing more than rhetorical fusillades in retaliation for this decisive political strike:
+Accordingly, India can be forgiven for expecting nothing more than rhetorical fusillades from Pakistan in response to this decisive political strike:

 The Indian government’s decision to revoke the semiautonomous status of Kashmir, accompanied by a huge security clampdown, is dangerous and wrong. …